Professor Suzanne Schwarz

 Fellow of the Royal Historical Society

-Committee member of Fontes Historiae Africanae
+Committee Member of Fontes Historiae Africanae (The British Academy), 2011-

-Publications
+Select Publications

-Suzanne Schwarz, ed., Slave Captain: The Career of James Irving in the Liverpool Slave Trade, 2nd edition (Liverpool: Liverpool University Press, 2008).
+Slave Captain: The Career of James Irving in the Liverpool Slave Trade, 2nd edition (Liverpool: Liverpool University Press, 2008).

 External Responsibilities

-Andrew W. Mellon Foundation Fellow of The Huntington Library, California, 2009.
+Andrew W. Mellon Foundation Fellow of the Huntington Library, California, 2009.

 External Consultant, International Slavery Museum, National Museums Liverpool, 2007.